Shipeasy

 Audit

 Every override change is recorded — who added it, who removed it, when, from what surface (dashboard, CLI, API).
-Find the audit trail under Gate → History.
+Find the audit trail under Feature flag → History.
 Particularly useful when a customer reports a feature they're "always seeing" — the history tells you whether they were overridden, by whom, and when.

 On this page